 So, what we can see is that whether you increase or decrease shaft speed, the two variables (daily cost and fuel cost) would have an opposing impact on net profit.
 So we need to identify the sweet spot where the overall Net profit is the highest after considering all the variable costs.

-Create a dataset using the data provided Calculate the Net Profit for each shaft speed, utilizing the given net profit equation and variable values (daily cost, fuel cost, etc.) Identify the Shaft Speed that corresponds with maximum net profit Visualize the Net Profit Trend with shaft speed and highlight the shaft speed with maximum Net profit
+• Calculate the Net Profit for each shaft speed, utilizing the given net profit equation and variable values (daily cost, fuel cost, etc.)

 Code:

-Now that we fully understand the problem and how to solve it, coding it up should be very easy:
+Now that we fully understand the problem and how to solve it, coding it up should be very easy

-Create a dataset in pandas
+Create a dataset in pandas:

-Create a function to visualize a line graph
+Create a Function to Visualize a Line Graph:

-Visualize the findings.
+Visualize the Findings:

 So, from our analysis, we can see that the shaft speed for maximizing net profit is 68 rpm.
 We have officially solved the problem!